 A user variable is a feature available in HYSYS that is very useful and will definitely help users take their simulations to the next level.
 The creative application of user variables in the calculation of various process parameters in a HYSYS case eliminates the need of downloading information from HYSYS to perform those calculations using spreadsheets.

-Multiphase flow (gas/liquid, gas/solid or a combination of both) at high velocities causes erosion in pipes and vessels due to the impact of liquid or solid particles over their inner walls.
+Multiphase flow (gas/liquid, gas/solid, or a combination of both) at high velocities causes erosion in pipes and vessels due to the impact of a liquid or solid particles over their inner walls.
 Because of this, the erosional velocity or the erosional velocity ratio (actual velocity / erosional velocity) is a key design parameter when sizing pipes and vessels under certain conditions.
 Erosional velocity can be calculated as indicated in the API RP 14E :

 ve: Erosional velocity (ft/s)

 pm: Gas/liquid mixture density at flowing pressure and temperature (lb/ft3)

 API RP 14E recommends a C factor based on the conditions shown in the following table:

 In this example, we will employ the user variable capability to calculate the erosional velocity ratio dynamically.
 We will assume that the user has a perfectly running piping simulation case, this means it is converged and you can start or stop the integrator (solver).